Sharvil24600/FrontEnd-Task-TaiyoAi/README.md

 The following APIs were used to fetch data for the dashboard:

-- Country-specific data of cases: https://disease.sh/v3/covid-19/countries
+- Country-specific data of cases (Used in Map): https://disease.sh/v3/covid-19/countries
-- Graph data for cases with date: https://disease.sh/v3/covid-19/historical/all?lastdays=all
+- Graph data for cases with date (Used in Line Chart): https://disease.sh/v3/covid-19/historical/all?lastdays=all

 ## Run Project